 Terms and Expectations:

-• Present work in progress to a public audience once during the academic year.
-Staff will work with fellows to determine the most useful format for presentation (e.g., a talk, workshop, etc.).
+- Present work in progress to a public audience during the academic year.
+Staff will work with the fellow to determine the most useful format for presentation (e.g., a talk, workshop, etc.).

-• Within 4 weeks of the end of the academic year, fellows will submit a 1–2-page letter describing what they accomplished during the fellowship and how their experience benefitted the project.
+- Within 4 weeks of the end of the academic year, the fellow will submit a 1–2-page letter describing what they accomplished during the fellowship and how their experience benefitted their work.

 Fellowship Offerings:

-• A one– or two–course reallocation during the academic year following application.
+- A reallocation of teaching during the academic year following application.

 Program and Application Dates:

-• Academic year 2025-26: Fellows engage in research and writing, attend cohort meetings, and share work in progress.
+- Fall 2025: Fellows engage in teaching and program-building, attend cohort meetings and share work in progress.

 How to Apply: